ttran375/comp311-lab2/A2-Debugging_Questions_Answers.md

 ### Defect 1

-The `getYesNoAnswer` method in the `UserPrompter` class has issues:

-1. The current implementation of `getYesNoAnswer` does not correctly handle both 'Y', 'N', and invalid responses.
-2. **Prompt adjustment within loop**: The prompt adjustment for invalid inputs should be handled properly without continuously appending to the prompt.
-3. **Clearer instructions and error handling**: It's useful to provide clearer instructions and better error handling.

-Here's an updated version of the `UserPrompter` class with the necessary fixes:
+`getYesNoAnswer` method does not properly handle edge cases, including empty inputs and invalid responses.
+Additionally, we should make sure the prompt message is reset correctly after each attempt.
+Here's the updated UserPrompter class:

 ```java
 package com.cc.airline.utilities;